hgmnz/valcro/README.md

 Valcro is the simple validation library for Ruby.
 It provides

 * A declarative way to describe what makes an object valid
-* A way to declare Validation classes encapsulating validations to be shared across objects
+* A way to declare validator classes encapsulating validations to be shared across objects
-* A method for running validations against an instance of your object
+* A method for running validations against an instance of your class
 * A method for checking whether an object is valid
 * Visibility into what validations failed